Cordell Hull: Jews and SS St. Louis incident

 In 1939, Hull advised Roosevelt to reject the SS St. Louis, a German ocean liner carrying 936 Jews seeking asylum from Germany.
 Hull's decision sent the Jews back to Europe on the eve of the Holocaust.
 Some historians estimate that 254 of the passengers were ultimately murdered by the Nazis.

 Okay ...there were two conversations on the subject between (Secretary of the Treasury) Morgenthau and Secretary of State Cordell Hull.
-In the first, 3:17 PM on 5 June 1939, Hull made it clear to Morgenthau that the passengers could not legally be issued U.S. tourist visas as they had no return addresses.
+In the first, 3:17 PM on 5 June 1939, Hull made it clear to Morgenthau that the passengers could not legally be issued U.S. tourist visas because they had no return addresses.
 Furthermore, Hull made it clear to Morgenthau that the issue at hand was between the Cuban government and the passengers.
 The U.S., in effect, had no role.
 In the second conversation at 3:54 PM on June 6, 1939, Morgenthau said they did not know where the ship was and he inquired whether it was "proper to have the Coast Guard look for it".
 Hull responded by saying that he didn't see any reason why it could not.
 Hull then informed him that he did not think that Morgenthau would want the search for the ship to get into the newspapers.
 Morgenthau said "Oh no. No, no. They would just—oh, they might send a plane to do patrol work.
 There would be nothing in the papers."
 Hull responded "Oh, that would be all right."

 In September 1940, First Lady Eleanor Roosevelt maneuvered with another State Department official to bypass Hull's refusal to allow Jewish refugees aboard a Portuguese ship, the SS Quanza, to receive visas to enter the U.S. Through her efforts, the Jewish refugees disembarked on September 11, 1940, in Virginia.
 In a similar incident, American Jews sought to raise money to prevent the mass murder of Romanian Jews but were blocked by the State Department.
 "In wartime, in order to send money out of the United States, two government agencies had to sign a simple release—the Treasury Department under Henry Morgenthau and the State Department under Secretary Cordell Hull.
 Morgenthau signed immediately.
 The State Department delayed, delayed, and delayed, as more Jews were dying in the Transnistria camps."

-In 1940, Jewish representatives in the USA lodged an official complaint against the discriminatory policies the State Department was using against the Jews.
-The results were fatal: Hull gave strict orders to every USA consulate worldwide forbidding the issuing of visas to Jews ...
-At the same time a Jewish congressman petitioned Roosevelt, requesting his permission to allow twenty thousand Jewish children from Europe to enter the USA.
+In 1940, Jewish representatives in the United States lodged an official complaint against the discriminatory policies the State Department was using against the Jews.
+The results were fatal: Hull gave strict orders to every United States consulate worldwide forbidding the issuing of visas to Jews; at the same time a Jewish congressman petitioned Roosevelt, requesting his permission to allow twenty thousand Jewish children from Europe to enter the United States.
 The President did not respond to the petition.